Drivetrain simulation using variational autoencoders: Introduction

 The black-box nature of generative models could lead to poor acceptance among drivetrain experts if the generated signals cannot be explained and validated from an engineering perspective.
-Therefore, a key aspect of using generative AI, in particular VAEs, in the context of drivetrain simulation is the analysis and interpretation of the information encoded in the latent space \cite{Miles2021VAEs,Ahmed2023VAELatentSpace,Criscuolo2025interpretingLatentSpace}.
+Therefore, a key aspect of using generative AI, in particular VAEs, in the context of drivetrain simulation is the analysis and interpretation of the information encoded in the latent space \cite{Miles2021VAEs,Ahmed2023VAELatentSpace,Criscuolo2025interpretingLatentSpace,EDNMF}.
 This interpretation step ensures the generation of new signals that are physically plausible.
 It also helps identify regions in the latent space that match specific simulation requirements, such as a particular driver torque demand.
-In this sense, the main contribution of this paper is to demonstrate that VAEs can serve as effective generative models for drivetrain simulation, bypassing the need for exhaustive manual system parametrization by interpreting the latent space or conditioning new data generation on specific desired features while maintaining physical plausibility.
+In this sense, the main contribution of this paper is to demonstrate that VAEs can serve as effective generative models for drivetrain simulation, bypassing the need for exhaustive manual system parametrization by interpreting the latent space or conditioning the generation of new data on specific desired features, while maintaining physical plausibility.
+Our study is unique because we applied VAEs to real-world jerk signals collected by a car manufacturer.
+To date, to the best of our knowledge, there has been no such study on real jerk signals.

 The outline of this paper is as follows.
 First, we introduce the drivetrain simulation problem in Section~\ref{sec:drivetrain_sim_problem} and explain the different possible approaches to address it.
 Second, we present the theoretical background for VAEs in Section~\ref{sec:VAE_theory} and extensions that yield conditional VAEs.
 Section~\ref{sec:Numerical_results} presents the dataset and the challenges it imposes for VAE training.
 We then train unconditional and conditional VAEs to address the problem of jerk signal generation and measure their performance using different metrics.
 We also compare the performance of the trained VAEs with respect to a physics-based and a hybrid model.
 The manuscript concludes in Section~\ref{sec:conclusions}.